 Interested in automobiles?
 There is an excellent Classic Car and Bike Show in Downtown La Mesa on Thursday nights.
 From July through August you can ogle over your favorite classic cars and bikes from back in the day.
 Just try not to drool on the paint.

 Who doesn’t like being amazed?
 Check out the Sun & Sea Festival at Imperial Beach in San Diego in the month of July.
 You’ll find talented sculptors creating mind-blowing sandcastles and other awesome figures completely out of sand!
 There’s also a parade, live music, and all the food you can dream of served by local food trucks.

 Surfs Up!
 Learn everything you didn’t know about the history of surfing at the California Surf Museum.
 Find out the interesting origins of the act of surfing, it is probably totally different from what you thought.
 Never tried surfing before?
 Get some of the most useful lessons, tips, and tricks from the experts who work here.

 While it may be called “old town” this San Diego area is alive with history and culture.
 Shop at stores located in buildings that have been around for decades, the architecture will blow you away—even the convenience stores are gorgeous!

 - Become a Pop Star

 There are many bars and clubs in San Diego that host a weekly karaoke night.
 Belt out your favorite tunes with a live band playing behind you.
 What better way to live out your secret fantasy of being live on stage?

 - Climb a Mountain!

-Mt.
-Laguna, which stands 6,000 feet above sea level, hovers over the beautiful landscape of San Diego.
+Hike Mt.
+Laguna, which stands 6,000 feet above sea level, while taking in the beautiful landscape of San Diego.
 See if you can make it to the top and check out the teeny tiny people below.